vt-aoe-nanosat-avionics/tylermwells-TAB-Impementation/README.md

 ## Purpose

-The sole purpose of this repository is to make it easier to implement the TAB protocol.
+The sole purpose of this repository is to make a step-by-step installation and running of TAB easier for the ta-expt board.

 ## Getting Started